masakifukunishi/algorithm-data-structure-crash-course/articles/bit.md

 Masaki likes to play retro tv games👾.
 One day he was playing one of the RPG games🗡️.
 He finally faced the last boss 😈 and the boss's HP (hit point) was a maximum of HP 32,000.
 Masaki was excited but he'd wrongly casted a spell of healing the HP (increasing the HP) ❤️‍🩹 to the Boss instead of a fire attack🧙‍♂️.
 The boss got healed by + HP 1,000.

-However, as soon as the boss got healed, it got died and defeated😇.
+However, as soon as the boss got healed, it got died and was defeated😇.
 Can you assume and explain what happened? 😁

+## Answer
+The boss's HP was 32,000.
+I assume the boss's HP was set by 16-bit signed integer.
+So the boss can have a max HP of 32,767.
+When the boss got healed by + HP 1,000, the boss's HP became 33,000.
+However, 33,000 is out of the range of 16-bit signed integer so the boss's HP became negative number.

 <!-- [Integer overflow](https://en.wikipedia.org/wiki/Integer_overflow)